-- Self-Imposed Challenge: Some of his Pro Series videos include this, such as Civvie's attempt to maintain his crack addiction in Postal 2 or his attempt to spare all the babes in the third episode of Duke Nukem 3D.
+- Self-Imposed Challenge: Some of his Pro Series videos include this, such as Civvie's attempt to maintain his crack addiction in Postal 2, going through all of Doom without saving (dropped when he got to Episode 4) or his attempt to spare all the babes in the first and third episodes of Duke Nukem 3D.

 - The Framing Device of the videos - a man being held prisoner and forced to consume (frequent bad) media with two robots to keep him company - is a nod to Mystery Science Theater 3000.

 - During the Doom 64 video, while reading the intermission text for 'Even Simpler', he segues into one of the lines from Rorschach's journal before cutting back and noting how much edgier Doomguy has become.

 - At one point in his Doom Eternal video, Civvie notes how the purple slime occasionally found throughout the game only slows you down, and doesn't do anything cool like animate the Statue of Liberty.

 - During his Half-Life review, Civvie momentarily gets teleported into an episode of Ross's Game Dungeon, and earlier throws in a reference to Ross's most popular series.Civvie: (after clearing trenches and blowing up a tank in "Surface Tension") It's not as elegant as "Modern Major General", but it'll have to do.